williamoberg/godot-mono-preloader/README.md

 ![Screenshot form docs](docs_screenshot.png)

-Even though this does load the DLL, the C#-scripts inside the new .pck-file can still NOT be accessed and when loading in scenes from the new .pck-file, they load in with the either old versions of the scripts or none at all and throws an error.
+Even though this does load the DLL, the C#-scripts inside the new .pck-file can still NOT be accessed and when loading in scenes from the new .pck-file.
+Instead they load in with the either old versions of the scripts or none at all and throws an error.

 To solve this issue, I made a simple preload project that can be used to find the correct scripts from the new assemblies and load them into the associated scenes/nodes at runtime.